Skip to main content

 Next, build or refine the underlying databases and page structure so these controls are easy to follow every time.
 Related: A Guide to Notion for Freelance Business Management.
 If you want to confirm what's supported for your specific setup or plan, Talk to Gruv.

 Share one top-level client page that acts as the portal entry point, then test what that person can actually see before you call setup complete.
 Start with the narrowest access that still lets the client do what they need, record the exact email you invited, and remove that access during project closure.
-If your SOP names a specific toggle, add this note: Confirm current setting label after verification.
+If your SOP names a specific toggle, keep the setting label pending until the current wording is verified in the active Notion workspace or official Notion product documentation.

 Treat workspace membership as the higher-scrutiny option.
 Notion states that workspace members, not guests, can create new teamspaces by default, and every workspace has at least one teamspace that includes everyone by default, so membership can carry broader visibility and admin consequences than page-level sharing.
 If you are unsure, check Settings > Teamspaces first and verify the real result with a test account, not memory.